Master’s of Science (MS)

 Prospective students who have completed a bachelor’s degree as well as a master’s degree in disciplines related to the field — biological science, computer science, physical science, mathematics, or engineering — may apply for direct admission to the post-master’s PhD program.
-The post-master’s PhD requires 32 credits, consisting of satisfactory fulfillment of the core course requirements with a minimum of four lecture/laboratory courses, as recommended by the student’s two academic advisors.
+The post-master’s PhD is a full-time program and requires 32 credits, consisting of satisfactory fulfillment of the core course requirements with a minimum of four lecture/laboratory courses, as recommended by the student’s two academic advisors.
 Admission requirements for the PhD candidacy are the same as for the post-bachelor’s PhD.

 PhD in the BU-NIH Graduate Partnership Program (GPP)

 Predoctoral applicants may request consideration for admission to the BU-NIH Graduate Partnership Program.
-The GPP is a special PhD program between the BU Bioinformatics Program and the laboratories of the Intramural Research Program of the National Institutes of Health (NIH).
+The GPP is a special full-time PhD program between the BU Bioinformatics Program and the laboratories of the Intramural Research Program of the National Institutes of Health (NIH).
 If admitted to the GPP, a student will complete his or her academic requirements for the PhD at Boston University, then select a research director at the NIH and complete the thesis research in Bethesda, MD.
 The purpose of these fellowships is to stimulate collaboration between BU scientists and NIH intramural investigators, and to provide Bioinformatics students with the opportunity to engage in research in computational laboratories on the NIH campus.
 NIH is considered to be the premiere biomedical research establishment in the world.
 Applicants selected as candidates for this program will be invited to interview at both NIH and Boston University.